 Use peat pots if you plan to start them indoors under plant grow lights in the wintertime and then transplant them in the spring.
 You can plant these directly into the ground without damaging the roots of your nasturtiums seedlings.

-Starting Nasturtium Seeds Indoors
+Growing Nasturtium From Seeds Indoors

 When starting nasturtium seeds indoors, begin a month to six weeks before the last spring frost.